laristra/flecsph/README.md

 - `hydro`: 1D/2D/3D hydro evolution without gravity;
 - `newtonian`: 3D hydro evolution with self-gravity.

-To run a test, you also need a parameter file, specifying parameters of the problem.
+To run a test, you also need an input parameter file, specifying parameters of the problem.
 Parameter files are located in `data/` subdirectory.
 Running an application consists of two steps: